 In addition to her research activities, Katriona is actively involved in the design and communication of Ecologic Institute's research results.
-She contributes to the development of policy briefs and innovative dissemination tools, including a video presentation of Ecologic Institute, and teaches visiting students from Mexico at the ITESM Summer School on Environment and Sustainability.
+She coordinates the transfer of knowledge and dissemination of research results in the four-year research project Bottom-up Climate Adaptation Strategies towards a Sustainable Europe (BASE) under the European Commission's 7th Framework Programme (FP7).
+Katriona has also contributed to the development of policy briefs, web-based tool kits and guides, including a video presentation of Ecologic Institute.
+Katriona has considerable teaching and moderation experience, in particular with young people and also teaches visiting students from Mexico at the ITESM Summer School on Environment and Sustainability.

 Katriona has worked and studied in a number of European and Latin American countries.
 She holds a Master of Science (MSc) in International Development from the University of Birmingham (UK) where she focused on sustainable development, conflict and disaster management.
 Her Masters dissertation focused on the evaluation and sustainability of youth-led international development programmes in Chile and Latin America.
 She has studied and carried out research work in several European and Latin American countries and also has a Bachelors Degree (BA Hons) in Hispanic and Latin American Studies from Bristol University (UK).
 Katriona was awarded the Cervantes Prize and the 50th Anniversary Commemorative Prize, both for outstanding achievement in her field.